 He moved into the Third Sector in 2011 as the Director of Health for Young Epilepsy, advancing to Director of Operations.
 After a short period of time in the Royal Hospital for Neuro-Disability, he joined Mencap in May 2016.
 John has always had a significant drive to create equality for those with disabilities, specifically for people with a learning disability, and will utilise this in ensuring the Personal Support directorate of Mencap is focussed on personalisation, independence and quality of life.

-Jackie O'Sullivan - Director of communications
+Jackie O'Sullivan - Director of communication, advocacy and activism

 LinkedIn: Jackie O'Sullivan